nudt-bioinfo/KCFM/README.md

 ```

 #### spatial transcriptomics analysis under extreme data sparsity
-To provide a comprehensive evaluation of KCellFM’s performance, we focused on a pervasive challenge in spatially resolved
+To provide a comprehensive evaluation of KCFM’s performance, we focused on a pervasive challenge in spatially resolved
 transcriptomics (ST): accurate cell-type annotation under data-scarce conditions. we use four carefully designed existing
 datasets (CL-intra, CL-cross, SB-intra, SB-cross).
 These datasets cover both intra-tissue and cross-tissue annotation scenarios,
 with each containing only approximately 50 genes, simulating data-scarce conditions commonly encountered in real studies.

 **CL_cross**

-Fine-tune the KCellFM model using the CL_cross dataset, and then test the performance of the fine-tuned model on the test set.
+Fine-tune the KCFM model using the CL_cross dataset, and then test the performance of the fine-tuned model on the test set.

 ```angular2html
 python ./spatial_transcriptomics/run_train_CL_cross.py